briviaallan/sort_me_baby/README.md

 # sort_me_baby
-An auto file sorting script for linux based systems
+An auto file sorting script for linux based systems and Windows PC

-**Linux Systems**
 ### How to Use the Media Sorting Script:

+### Linux Systems
 1. Download the script: Save the script to a location on your Linux computer.
 You can name it something like `media_sort.sh`.

 2. Make the script executable: Open a terminal, navigate to the folder containing the script, and run the following command to make it executable: